Gravitational form factors of nuclei in the Skyrme model: The D term

 Consider, then, the transformation properties of the tensor $T_{abkl}$ defined in (\ref{4t}) under the tetrahedral group.
 Since the trace part of the energy momentum tensor $T_{ab}^{cl}$ does not play a role, $T_{abkl}$ can be viewed as the product of two symmetric and traceless tensors formed by $T_1$ vectors

 where $(T_1\times T_1)=E+T_1$ denotes the traceless part.
 We are interested in the components that transform as the irreducible, singlet representation $A_1$.
-There are two such structures which can be rearranged in the form \cite{Carson:1991fu}
+There are two such structures\footnote{ One coming from $E\times E=A_1+A_2+E$, the other from $T_1\times T_1=A_1+E+T_1+T_2$.
+The cross term $E\times T_1=T_1+T_2$ does not contribute to the trivial representation.} which can be rearranged in the form \cite{Carson:1991fu}

 The first structure is the same as before (\ref{tt}).
 The second tensor $C$ is symmetric and traceless in any pair of indices $(a,b,k,l)$ (see \cite{Carson:1991fu} for the details).
 Plugging (\ref{C}) into (\ref{Breit_matelements}), we obtain